james-priest/james-priest.github.io/README.md

 ## Objective

-Full Stack Developer with 20 years experience in Front End, Back End, and Database, as well as Marketing, Project Mgmt, & Account Mgmt seeking to join a dynamic company whose focused on building next gen web and mobile apps to help generate sales, increase revenue, or provide services.
+Full Stack Developer with 20 years experience in Front End, Back End, and Database, as well as Marketing, Project Mgmt, & Account Mgmt seeking to join a dynamic team whose focused on building next gen line-of-business web and mobile apps to provide services, offer products, or generate sales.

 ---